typelevel/doobie/modules/docs/src/main/tut/03-Connecting.md

 There is a bit more going on when calling `transact` (we add commit/rollback handling and ensure that the connection is closed in all cases) but fundamentally it's just a natural transformation and a bind.

-Currently scalaz has no typeclass for monads with **effect-capturing unit**, so that's all `Capture` does; it's simply `(=> A) => M[A]` that is referentially transparent for *all* expressions, even those with side-effects.
+Currently cats has no typeclass for monads with **effect-capturing unit**, so that's all `Capture` does; it's simply `(=> A) => M[A]` that is referentially transparent for *all* expressions, even those with side-effects.
 This allows us to sequence the same effect multiple times in the same program.
 This is exactly the behavior you expect from `IO` for example.

 **doobie** provides `Capture` instances for `Task` and `IO`, and the implementations are simply `delay` and `apply`, respectively.
 #### The Suspendable Typeclass